cornet/pi-kiosk-puppet/README.md

 pi-kiosk-puppet
 ===============

-Bootstrap and provision a Raspberry Pi Kiosk node
+Bootstrap and provision a Raspberry Pi Kiosk node.

+This is intendend to get the Raspberry Pi ready to run https://github.com/cornet/ruby-uzbl

 Usage